Health Communication Working Group

 To join the Health Communication Working Group, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 IAMCR's Health Communication and Change Working Group invites proposals that reflect the section's interest.

 The Communication and HIV/AIDS and the Health Communication and Change Working Groups of the International Association for Media and Communication Research (IAMCR) welcome the submission of papers for the Conference to be held in Hyderabad, Andhra Pradesh, India between 15-19...

 The Health Communication and Change Working Group is a forum for critical thinking and examination of health communication theory and practice that moves...